ReadyPlayerProbability/tryhard/covenant-language/covenant-spells.md

 *   **Spell: The Open Threshold (Eligibility):** The covenant's doors are open to any soul who agrees to be bound by its magical laws.
 *   **Ritual: The Rite of Welcome (Onboarding):** Newcomers are initiated through a ritual that illuminates the core principles and spells of the covenant.
 *   **Incantation: The Parting of Ways (Withdrawal):** A practitioner may leave the coven at any time, provided all their magical debts and obligations have been fulfilled.
+*   **Ritual: The Soul-Forge (Preservation):** A sacred rite that takes all summoned souls and forges their essence into the permanent, immutable record of the Covenant, ensuring they are never lost to the void.
+This is the ultimate act of saving.

 ### School of Consensus (Article II: Decision Making)